 By Jonathan Stempel and Trevor Hunnicutt

-Berkshire announced late Tuesday that Buffett and Vice Chairman Charlie Munger, who make major decisions on allocating capital, may now repurchase stock when both believe the price is below Berkshire's "intrinsic value," a determination that would be made "conservatively."
+Berkshire said the policy frees Buffett and Vice Chairman Charlie Munger to repurchase stock when the price was below Berkshire's "intrinsic value," a determination that would be made "conservatively."

-(Reporting by Jonathan Stempel and Trevor Hunnicut in New York; Editing by Steve Orlofsky)
+(Reporting by Trevor Hunnicutt and Jonathan Stempel in New York; Additional reporting by Suzanne Barlyn; Editing by Steve Orlofsky and Dan Grebler)